f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Upper Outliers:
 -> Psychological Terror, Politics, Fanaticism, Transgressive Indulgence and Moral Debasement (Topic focus: Emotional Turmoil, Invasion of the sacred, societal discontent)
+Eval: 39, 69, 24 (Poe, M. Shelly, Lewis - High Impact Texts, stemming from the center points either the first or second wave of high Gothic productivity.

 Upper Half:
 -> Societal Disarray and Alienation, Humorous Subversion of Expectations (Topic focus: Clamor, Grief, social and emotional upheaval, Identity)
+Eval: Three quite early Romantic texts, one of which is a popular favorite of its time plus one early one by M. Shelly.
+All of them either regarded as influential or important to the genre.
+Of particular interest is the nigh on central Eaton Barrett's The Heroine, a text praised for picking up and popularizing the style and content of Radcliff'ian gothic fiction, but in a satirical and quixotically metareferential and critical fashion.
+Highly praised by other authors of the genre and wildly publically successful for a wider audience.

 Upper Half Lower:
 -> Life, Death, Pursuit of Happiness